 2. Seek Support

 Many people feel the urge to isolate after a setback, but remember that isolation and depression can contribute to relapses occurring again.
 Instead, relapse is a sign to dig deeper into your sobriety toolkit.
-Reach out to your therapist, post in the Monument community forum, phone a sober buddy or ally, or join a free support group.
+Reach out to your therapist, post in the Monument community forum, phone a sober buddy or ally, or join a support group.
 Getting in touch with your support system will help you remember that relapses can be overcome and you have a whole community ready to support you.

 3. Review What Went Wrong

 With self-compassion, take time after a relapse to identify where you may have entered emotional or mental relapse.
 Were there any signs and risk factors leading up to the lapse or relapse?
 Approach this part of the process like a researcher, gathering evidence so that things can be improved.
 Reflect and make note of the thoughts, behaviors, and actions that led to the relapse, and use these to strengthen your Relapse Prevention Plan.